Rivals-Workshop-Community-Projects/rivals_workshop_guide/docs/workshop_guide/art/advancing_frames.md

 [This may actually end up making your character look better.](anticipation_action_recovery.md#fast-transitions)

-Here is the jab animation of a character I'm working on currently, as an example:
+Here is the jab animation of a character I'm working on, as an example:

 <img src="https://media.discordapp.net/attachments/659932047741157406/891534467699712070/jab.gif" height=100>